 Hospice is designed for patients who:

-Learn about our annual fundraising event and how you can make a difference by considering a donation to the Hospice of Cleveland Clinic Memorial and Tribute Fund
+Learn about our annual fundraising event and how you can make a difference by considering a donation to the Cleveland Clinic Hospice Memorial and Tribute Fund

 Most patients receive hospice care at home, where they have the added comfort of a familiar environment.
 The hospice team makes routine visits but is available 24 hours a day, seven days a week.
 All necessary equipment and medications are delivered to the home.